Hardness of computation of quantum invariants on 3-manifolds with restricted topology

 In Section \ref{sec: data structure}, we saw two representations of curves in a surface: edge lists and intersection words.
 While some topological operations such as cutting along a curve are easier to implement using edge list representations (one needs only to delete the edges crossing $E_T(s)$ from the dual graph of $T$ to cut along $s$), others, such as doing Dehn twists (Theorem \ref{th: normal coordinates}) are more suited to curves intersecting the triangulation transversely.
 Therefore, as a first step in proving Theorem \ref{th: properties}, it will be convenient to have polynomial time procedures to convert from one representation to the other.

 First, we describe an algorithm to transform curves represented by edge lists into intersection words.
-For an edge list $E_T(s)$ not in a boundary of an oriented surface $\Sigma$, there are two choices of normal curves isotopic to $s$ created by slightly displacing it either to the left or to the right of the edges (with respect to the orientation of $\Sigma$ and some arbitrary orientation of $s$); we call them \textit{twins born from} $s$.
+For an edge list $E_T(s)$ not in a boundary of an oriented surface $\Sigma$, there are two choices of normal curves isotopic to $s$ created by slightly displacing it either to the left or to the right of the edges (with respect to the orientation of $\Sigma$ and some arbitrary orientation of $s$), we call them \textit{twins born from} $s$.
 Given a choice of twin for $s$, say left, one can compute its intersection word by traversing $s$ and appending the letters representing adjacent edges coming from the left side of the triangulation graph when embedded in $\Sigma$.
-If, however, $s$ lies either partially or fully on the boundary of $\Sigma$, we can only consistently displace it to one side, which can be determined in time $O(\|E_T(s)\|)$.
+If, however, $s$ lies either partially or fully on the boundary of $\Sigma$, we can only consistently displace it to one side, which can be determined in time $O(|T|)$.
 This algorithm does not change the triangulation.
 For convenience, we state this argument as the following proposition.